 While this is an obvious step it is also the step where most people stop.
-I have never seen a feeder that can stop a squirrel no matter how ingenious the device.
+This also why most people fail as I have never seen a feeder that can stop a squirrel no matter how ingenious the device.

 Hang the feeder at least 18 inches from any surface where a squirrel can perch.
 I used a metal crook to hang this feeder 20 inches away from the trunk of the tree.

-Step 3: Add a Baffle
+Add a Baffle to the Feeder

 The baffle keeps any squirrels off balance when they try to access the feeder from above.
 The baffle prevents the squirrels from getting comfortable and taking their time to figure out how to beat the feeder.

 As soon as a squirrel lands on that baffle he has to act FAST…and usually that means jumping back onto the tree.